 The design and performance of the SweetLF is almost the same as the Norelco 4100 for us…at two-thirds the price.
 The only real difference I could tell is the battery charging scheme is the same as a mobile phone’s (the Norelco’s is proprietary) and the razor’s charge status display was a little different.
-If you don’t care about brand-names the SweetLF is a good deal.
+According to allaboutrazor.com, if you don’t care about brand-names the SweetLF is a good deal.

 Curiously, Keith thought this unit worked a little better with lather and I thought it worked a little better with just water!
 But, like the Norelco 4100, a shaving aficiando would consider the results no better than approaching “DFS.”

 Still not satisfied we next decided to try something significantly more expensive, a Philips Norelco 5550 (model S5590/81).
 This shaver has a better-flexing head, a better rotary head design, and a “Turbo Mode” that increases the rotary head’s rotation speed about 20% for “dense areas of your beard.”